connectedcompany/alph/README.md

 A network visualisation library using [Altair](https://altair-viz.github.io/) for declarative, data driven renderering.

+## Why

+Tidy, legible graph visualisations are rarely achieved at the first attempt.
+Usually some styling and layout tweaking is required, perhaps pruning too for larger graphs.

+The Python ecosystem has all the ingredients, however they span multiple libraries, each with its own learning curve, data formats and other idiosyncrasies.

+Alph aims to facilitate the creation of "legible" static graphs by making experiments with styling, layouts and structure easier and more consistent.

 ## How it works

 1. Get your data into a NetworkX Graph